Follow every twist and turn of this week's PMQs with our live blog.

 Here's what Tim Yeo had to say when asked about his business activities, which in the 2012/13 financial year earned him over £160,000:

 William Hague's response to accusation the government has built a covert snoopers' charter - in full and unedited.

 In a week without major battles, party leaders manouver into position.

 UKIP has been dubbed the laziest party in Europe - but do UKIP voters care?
 Meanwhile, the Tory party gets added to the list of things that are more popular than David Cameron.

 The winning entries to our Armando Iannucci competition are in and they are genuinely filth.
 Approach with caution.

 Labour leader Ed Miliband has journeyed all the way to east London to deliver a major speech setting his party's direction of travel on welfare spending.
 Here's the check-against-delivery version of his speech in full.

-Read the PM's speech to the Somalia Conference - in full and unedited.
+Read Ed Balls' speech promising to remove winter fuel payments from wealthy pensioners - in full and unedited.